zachaysan/symmetric-encryption/configuration.md

     rails generate symmetric_encryption:new_keys production

-Replace 'production' as necessary for each environment.
+Replace `production` above as necessary for each environment.

 Make sure that the current user has read and write access to the folder listed in the config file option key_filename.